AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 <em>format string</em> as the first element of this list.
 Such format string should
-contain a placeholder for every provided message argument and together this provides the possibility for an exception handler to easily create a human-readable text message from an exception entry, by just passing the \b TBoxes object to a \alib{lang::format;Formatter}, as discussed in the previous use-case chapter.
+contain a placeholder for every provided message argument and together this provides the possibility for an exception handler to easily create a human-readable text message from an exception entry, by just passing the \b TBoxes object to a \alib{format;Formatter}, as discussed in the previous use-case chapter.

 ### Cloning Exception Arguments: ###
-In contrast to the previous use case of text formatting, with \alib{lang;Exception} and its used \alib{lang;Message} object, the life-cycle management of the boxed message arguments is a quite critical issue.
+In contrast to the previous use case of text formatting, with \alib{exceptions;Exception} and its used \alib{exceptions;Message} object, the life-cycle management of the boxed message arguments is a quite critical issue.
 To resolve this, method \alib{boxing;TBoxes::CloneAll} is used, which simply invokes \alib{boxing;TBoxes::CallAll;TBoxes::CallAll<FClone>} and hence clones all relevant data of values that do not fit into a box, into the internal mono allocator.